29 Jun, 2010

-So, assuming you don’t want to spend silly-money on a book about our honeymoon, take a look at the:
+So, assuming you don’t want to spend silly-money on a real, harback book about our honeymoon, take a look at the:

-Unfortunately it doesn’t come with the cover that’s on the real book – but that’s at the top of this post – just click the image and you’ll get the idea.
+Unfortunately the ebook version doesn’t come with the cover that’s on the real book – but that’s at the top of this post – just click the image and you’ll get the idea.